 What are Odd Numbers?

 It is to be noted here that the footwear, when odd in number, does not form a pair entirely.
 One among all remains unpaired.
 On the contrary, cherries which show even numbers are those numbers that can be divided into two parts equally and so they form complete pairs.
-For example, 4 can be divided into 2 pairs of 2, 8 can be divided into 4 pairs of 2, etc.
+For example, 4 cherries can be divided into 2 pairs of 2, 8 cherries can be divided into 4 pairs of 2, and so on.

 List of Odd Numbers

 Let us have a look at the list of all the odd numbers from 1 to 200 and try to apply the knowledge we have learned here so far.
 Note that none of the numbers given here are multiples of 2.
-You will also note that out of the first 200 numbers, only 100 numbers are odd numbers.
+It should also be noted that out of the first 200 numbers, only 100 numbers are odd numbers.
 Have a look at the list of the odd numbers from 1 to 200 given here.

 The definition that we have learned above is applied in this table and it eases our work, doesn't it?
-Look carefully at the given table and try to notice some similarities between all these numbers given above.
+Observe the given table and try to notice some similarities between all these numbers given above.